grownjs/grown/website/src/pages/docs/command-line.md

 $render: ../../_layouts/default.pug
 ---

-You may want to seperate the application code from the server initialization, e.g.
+There's no need to start the server manually, it'll be handled by the `CLI` extension.

+First, make sure you write a script like this:

 **your-app/application.js**